By René Salm

 Thirdly, the Acts of Mark shows the strong presence of a southern (Judean) tradition and quite ignores Galilee, which is mentioned only once in chapters 1-5.
 Curiously, Jesus performed miracles “many years” in and around Jerusalem.
 Then Jesus goes “from Jerusalem into Galilee.”
 This is contrary to the canonical storyboard where Jesus has a fairly short ministry, comes from Galilee and winds up in Jerusalem.
 (The south to north sequence corresponds with the putative movement of Jesus-followers/Ebionites to Pella and beyond the Jordan in I CE.)

-Chapter 8 is not included in the translation on this site, but there we read that the apostle Mark travels to Gaul.
+Only Chapters 1–5 (of 41 chapters) are included in the translation on this site—the remaining chapters have yet to be translated from the Greek.
+From the chapter summaries, we learn that the apostle Mark eventually travels to Gaul.
 This suggests to me a link between Mark and the ultra-heretical Marcosians known from Southern Gaul (cf. Acts of Barnabas, chp.
 5; Acts of Andrew 2.293:25–27).
 The natural inference is that the apostle Mark = the heretic Marcus (generally dated to II CE!).

-Though loaded with the miraculous, there are several “sermons” by Mark and other material in these remaining chapters which will be fascinating when they become accessible.
+Though loaded with the miraculous, there are several “sermons” by Mark and other material in the many remaining chapters which will be fascinating when they become accessible.

 NEXT—Acts of Mark: Summary